alanvardy/ex_dokku/README.md

 #### mix dokku.local.load

 Loads the `latest.dump` from the app root directory as your development database.

-Note that this command just loads the data, it does not restore the schema.
-You may need to create and migrate your database before running this command.
+Migrates afterwards

 ### Staging